-When it comes to location, the highest average paycheck (around $90K annually) can be spotted in Milwaukee, Wisc.; the company's headquarter city of Kansas City, Mo. ($88K), Mechanicsburg, Pa. (around $73K), and Springfield, Mo. ($54K) are the next top-paying cities.
-On the lower end is East Syracuse, N.Y. at about $44K.
+When it comes to location, the highest average paycheck ($90K annually) can be spotted in Milwaukee, Wisc.; the company's headquarter city of Kansas City, Mo. ($88K), Mechanicsburg, Pa. (about $73K), and Springfield, Mo. (around $54K) are the next top-paying cities.
+East Syracuse, N.Y. is one of the lowest-paid cities, with earnings averaging $44K.
 Across its U.S. offices, the state of Wisconsin pays Dairy Farmers of America, Inc. the most — $88K per year on average.

 Years of Experience

-Five to nine years of work experience seem to result in median wages of approximately $56K annually.
-The largest fraction of Dairy Farmers of America, Inc. people (33 percent) have been working for one to four years and earn about $50K per year on average.
+For those with five to nine years of experience, average earnings amount to approximately $56K annually.
+Broken down by tenure, the largest share of Dairy Farmers of America, Inc. employees (33 percent) have one to four years of experience and earn $50K per year on average.

 Certifications and Degrees

-The best-paying skill to have in this role appears to be Safety Compliance; employees who claim this ability report median compensation of approximately $85K per year.
-Data Analysis also popped up often in the survey as an important skill; a little less than a fifth of employees surveyed report using it at work.
-Some other standard skills here are Microsoft Excel, Leadership, and Lean Manufacturing.
+The highest-paying skill to have may be Safety Compliance; employees who claim proficiency also report a higher average salary of approximately $85K per year.
+Data Analysis also popped up often in the survey as an important skill; slightly less than one-fifth of employees surveyed report using it at work.
+Employees also tend to round out their skills sets with Microsoft Excel, Leadership, and Lean Manufacturing.

 Benefits and Perks